flashbots/suave-specs/specs/rigil/README.md

 - Decision *1*: **Proof-of-Authority Consensus**
     - *reason*: [SUAVE consensus](https://collective.flashbots.net/t/suave-consensus/2152) is an active open question, which whether or not answered does not drastically impact UX of users on **Rigil Testnet**.
 - Decision *2*: **No SGX Nodes (yet)**
-    - reason: SGX SUAVE computors are an active area of research and development and does not drastically impact UX of users on **Rigil Testnet**.
+    - reason: SGX SUAVE Kettles are an active area of research and development and do not drastically impact UX of users on **Rigil Testnet**.
 - Decision *3*: **Weak Data Availability Guarantees**
     - Reason: The Confidential Data Store currently only keeps private data available for one day.
 [Compute Output Validity and Heterogenous DA](https://collective.flashbots.net/t/suave-ensuring-output-validity-and-heterogenous-da/2184) are active open questions, which whether or not answered does not drastically impact UX on Rigil Testnet.
 - Decision *4*: **Centralized Builder Interoperability**
-    - reason: Blocks emitted from SUAVE computors will have unpredictable inclusion in early development so SUAVE rigil supports a precompile to send bundles to off-SUAVE block builders.
+    - reason: Blocks emitted from SUAVE Kettles will have unpredictable inclusion in early development so SUAVE rigil supports a precompile to send bundles to off-SUAVE block builders.

 ## Glossary

-- **User**: sender of confidential compute requests (CCR)
+- **User**: humans or computers interacting with SUAPPs, primarily through sending of confidential compute requests (CCR) to Kettles.
-- **SUAPP**: SUAVE application, smart contracts on Suave chain with rules for confidential computation and functions to submit to target domains (i.e. chains).
+- **SUAPP**: SUAVE application, smart contracts on SUAVE chain with rules for confidential computation and functions to submit to target domains (i.e. chains).
 - **Developer:** creates smart contracts on SUAVE Chain that define rules for SUAPPs.
 - **Confidential Compute Request (CCR) [**[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/suave-chain.md#confidential-compute-request)**]**: A user request to Suave that contains (1) a wrapped transaction, (2) confidential inputs, and (3) a list of programs (contracts) (← list of Exec nodes) allowed to operate on confidential inputs.
-- **Builder solidity**: Solidity with access to precompiles that help facilitate the processing of order flow.
+- **Builder solidity**: solidity with access to precompiles that help facilitate the processing of order flow.
 - **Precompiles [[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/precompiles.md)]:** purpose-built functions with extended capabilities that can be called from Builder Solidity
 - **Computor[[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/computor.md)]**: accepts and processes confidential compute requests and maintains the SUAVE chain; the logical unit of the SUAVE network and main protocol actor.
 - **Confidential Data Store [[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/confidential-data-store.md)]**: stores confidential data from MEV applications (L1 transactions, EIP 712 signed messages, userOps, privateKeys(?), etc).
 - **SUAVE Chain [**[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/suave-chain.md#suave-chain)**]**: a fork of Ethereum designed for usage alongside credible offchain execution in MEV use cases.
 In Rigil running in PoA mode.
 - **MEVM [[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/mevm.md)]**: modified EVM with MEV-specific precompiles that allow developers to define orderflow auctions and builder rules as smart contracts written in Solidity.
 - **Domain-Specific Services (Execution Node?):** provide functionality to interact with target domains (i.e. for Goerli or Arbitrum, simulate transactions, build bundles, build blocks, …)
-- **RPC** - Receives user transactions, moves confidential input to Confidential Data Store and passes the compute request to MEVM.
+- **RPC** - receives user transactions, moves confidential input to Confidential Data Store and passes the compute request to MEVM.
-- **OFA** - Application that receives transactions and either facilitates an auction ontop of it, or routes it elsewhere.
+- **OFA** - application that receives transactions and either facilitates an auction ontop of it, or routes it elsewhere.
-- **Solver** - Actor who takes many user token trades as an input and competes on provide a solution to the mathematically optimal way to route all trades.
+- **Solver** - actor who takes many user token trades as an input and competes on provide a solution to the mathematically optimal way to route all trades.
-- **Intent** - Refers to “what” the desired outcome of that action should be as opposed to transactions which specify “how” an action should be performed.
+- **Intent** - refers to “what” the desired outcome of an action on a blockchain should be as opposed to transactions which specify “how” an action should be performed.
-- **Intent Executor** - TODO
+- **Intent Executor** - actor who is responsible for taking consolidated user intents and executing them on a domain.
-- **Relay** - Component in the mev-boost protocol that is responsible for validating blocks and offering them to validators upon request.
+- **Relay** - actor in the [mev-boost protocol](https://github.com/flashbots/mev-boost) that is responsible for validating blocks and offering them to validators upon request.
-- **Domains** - TODO
+- **Domains** - [a system with a globally shared state that is mutated by various players through actions](https://arxiv.org/pdf/2112.01472.pdf) (e.g. “transactions”) that execute in a shared execution environment.

 ## Architecture

-SUAVE Computors house all components necessary to perform confidential compute and are the main protocol actor in the SUAVE protocol.
+SUAVE Kettles house all components necessary to perform confidential compute and are the main protocol actor in the SUAVE protocol.
 Below is a high level architectural overview.

 ![Rigil architecture](/assets/rigil-architecture.svg)

-A high level view of how a SUAPP gets onchain and utilizes SUAVE core components is as follows:
+A broad level view of how a SUAPP gets onchain and utilizes SUAVE core components is as follows:

 1. **Developers** create contracts, which contain the logic for their SUAPP.
-A typical flow might look like: validate user L1 transaction, simulate it on L1 state, then do something based on the simulation results.
-These contracts are deployed to the SUAVE chain by sending to a **Computor**.
+A typical flow might look like: intake and validate user L1 transaction, simulate it on L1 state, then do something based on the simulation results.
+These contracts are deployed to the SUAVE chain by sending to a **Kettle**.
 2. **Users** send *Confidential Compute Requests* directed to a **Computor** or multiple.
-3. Inside the **Computor**:
+3. Inside the **Kettle**:
-   - Requests are routed using the **RPC** to the appropriate services.
+   - Requests are routed using the **RPC** to the MEVM or regular EVM, depending on the context.
-   - The **MEVM** processes the smart contracts and other computations.
+   - The **MEVM** processes the confidential computation or smart contract call.
-   - Data might be stored in or retrieved from the **Suave Chain State** or **Conf Store** based on SUAPP needs.
+   - Data might be stored in or retrieved from the **Suave Chain State** or **Confidential Data Store** based on SUAPP needs.
    - **Precompiles** aid in the efficient execution of certain functions.
    - **Domain-Specific Services** handle execution on different domains and return results to **MEVM**.
-4. The **Suave PoA Chain** results of confidential computation are written to the chain and communicated over p2p network.
+4. The **Suave PoA Chain** stores results of confidential computation.

 ## Example Flows

-The example flows in the following sections are used to illustrate some of the possibilities for MEV applications on SUAVE.
-Flows start at a high level showing how an OFA and Block Builder smart contracts work together to emit a block from a SUAVE node.
-Then to understand the Confindential Compute Request Flow more deeply there is a detailed data flow diagram.
-Lastly there two deeper dives into the specifics of how the OFA and Block Builder flows work individually.
+The example flows in the following sections are used to illustrate some of the possibilities for SUAPPs on SUAVE.
+Flows start at a high level showing how an OFA and Block Builder SUAPPs work together to emit a block from a SUAVE Kettle.
+Then to understand the Confindential Compute Request Flow more deeply, there is a detailed data flow diagram, followed by two deeper dives into the specifics of how the OFA and Block Builder flows work individually.

 ### High Level - OFA + Block Builder